Get

 13. Don’t Sedate

 In most cases, the American Veterinary Medical Association does not recommend sedating pets to fly because this may be dangerous.
 Furthermore, airlines typically do not allow animals to be sedated.
-As for tranquilizers, the AVMA advises going with your vet’s advice on whether or not this would be a good idea for your particular dog.
+As for tranquilizers, the AVMA advises going with a vet’s advice on whether or not this would be a good idea for your particular dog.

 Final Thoughts

 Planning in advance and avoiding leaving things to chance are key when flying with a dog.
 Not preparing properly is a recipe for stress—both for you and your dog—and disappointment.
-Always reach out to your vet for advice as their support will be invaluable during this time and speak to your airline by phone to make the necessary arrangements and ask any questions you may have.
+Always reach out to a vet for advice as their support will be invaluable during this time and speak to your airline by phone to make the necessary arrangements and ask any questions you may have.

 See Also:

-Featured Image By: Phuttharak, Shutterstock
+Featured Image Credit: Phuttharak, Shutterstock

 How useful was this post?